adrian-dybwad/DGTCentaurMods/src/universalchess/emulators/README.md

 # Emulators

-Protocol parsing and encoding modules used by `protocol_manager.py` to translate between chess app protocols and the physical DGT Centaur board.
+Protocol parsing and encoding modules used by `protocol_manager.py` to translate between chess app protocols and the physical board.

 ## Purpose